yuja/qmluic/README.md

 be a bit tedious to "control" a widget from C++ side.

 `qmluic` is merely a .ui file generator.
-You can't write expressive property bindings (though I'm thinking of adding a C++ codegen pass for trivial expressions.)
+You can't write expressive property bindings.
 You can (and need to) implement C++ counterpart for each QML UI.